Progressive Retinal Atrophy (PRA) in Dogs

 Generalized

-The most common type is Generalized Progressive Retinal Atrophy and it causes atrophy or death to all rods and cones.
-Generalized PRA can be dysplastic where the rods and cones develop in an abnormal way.
+The most common type is Generalized Progressive Retinal Atrophy, which causes atrophy or death of all rods and cones.
+Generalized PRA can be dysplastic, in which rods and cones develop abnormally.
 In the degenerative form of Generalized PRA, the rods and cones develop normally but then change and die.

 Rod-cone dysplasia

-Another form of PRA, Rod Cone Dysplasia is caused by a defect in the gene for cGMP- phosphodiesterase.
-It is considered an early onset type and has been identified in Irish Setter, Collie, Sloughi and Cardigan Welsh Corgi.
+Another form of PRA, Rod Cone Dysplasia, is caused by a defect in the gene for cGMP- phosphodiesterase.

-The average age of onset and how fast the disease progresses varies from one breed to the next.
+The average age of onset and the rate of progression vary from one breed to the next.
 The median age of onset is about six to eight years.

 Progressive Rod-Cone Degeration (PRCD)

-This type of progressive retinal atrophy involves rods and cones that initially develop normally but then the rods degenerate followed by the cone cells.
+This type of progressive retinal atrophy involves rods and cones that initially develop normally, but the rods then degenerate, followed by the cones.

-This is a disease with normal rod and cone cell development but late onset degeneration of the rod cells that progresses to the cone cells.
-It is inherited as an autosomal recessive trait and there is a DNA test for this type of PRA available for some breeds.
+This is a disease with normal rod and cone cell development but late-onset degeneration of the rods that progresses to the cones.
+It is inherited as an autosomal recessive trait, and a DNA test for this type of PRA is available for some breeds.

 Photoreceptor Dysplasia

-This PRA is caused by abnormal development of both the rods and cones cells resulting in night blindness initially and the progressing onto blindness during the day.
+This PRA is caused by abnormal development of both rods and cones, resulting in night blindness initially and progressing to daytime blindness.

 Cataracts